I look forward to it every day being here with you guys on the Rush Limbaugh program and the EIB network.

 All I did was raise a hypothetical question about some possibility, and I'm thinking out loud about how to protect America's interests.

-And that's BS, too.
+And that's BS2.

-He wasn't thinking about anything except how smart can I sound.
+He wasn't thinking about anything except how smart can I sound?

-Because he doesn't he's not qualified for this job.
+Because he's not qualified for this job.

 He's dreamed about being Secretary of State because he can speak French, half-assed.